dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 |1|Gimbal and Camera control related|
 |2|Flight Control CMDs|

 *The Authorization Level of the N1 autopilot can be changed by the related Activate API.
-The default of level is set to be 0.*
+The default level is set to be 0.*

 **Function Index**
 <table>